gasduster99/sppComp/try1/try1_2.md

 possible ways to produce groupings of the existing port complexes so as to discover predictively useful partitionings of the port complexes.
-Insisting that the port complex groupings be partitions of the available port complexes provides a well defined mathematical structure for exploring the space of pooled port complexes.
+Insisting that the port complex groupings be partitions of the available port complexes provides a well-defined mathematical structure for exploring the space of pooled port complexes.

 The size of the space of possible pooled models is in the setting is well